ultimatile/Cytnx/docs/source/example/iTEBD.rst

 ..
 Note::

     1. Since :math:`U_a` and :math:`U_b` have the same content(matrix elements) but acting on different sites, we only need to define a single UniTensor.
     2. Here as a simple example, we directly convert a **cytnx.Tensor** to **cytnx.UniTensor**, which we don't impose any bra-ket constrain (direction of bonds).
-In general, it is also possible to give bond direction (which we refering to *tagged*) that constrain the bonds to be more physical.
+In general, it is also possible to give bond direction (which we referring to *tagged*) that constrain the bonds to be more physical.
 See Github example/iTEBD/iTEBD_tag.py for demonstration.
-    3. In general, the accurate ground state can be acquired with a higher order Trotter-Suzuki expansion, and with decreasing :math:`\delta \tau` along the iteraction.
+    3. In general, the accurate ground state can be acquired with a higher order Trotter-Suzuki expansion, and with decreasing :math:`\delta \tau` along the iteration.
 (See :cite:`itebd-vidal` for further details), Here, for demonstration, we use fixed value of :math:`\delta \tau`.

 ..
 Tip::